hughperkins/tf-coriander/README.md

 ## News

+- Oct 24:
+  - hmmm, just discovered some new options, to ensure operations really are on the gpu, and ... many are not :-P, so back to the drawing board a bit
+  - the good news is that component-wise add really is on the gpu
+  - the bad news is that everything else is not :-P

 - Oct 23:
   - can use component wise addition from Python now :-)
   - fixed critical bug involving `float4`s, that meant that tensors larger than, say, 3 :-P, could not be added correctly